Fred Kader Shoah Foundation Testimony

 Fred Kader

 Of 1942.
-And so I was hidden while she went on the train and was deported to Malines and then out to Auschwitz.
+And so I was hidden while she went on the train and was deported to Malines and then on to Auschwitz.
 And I was hidden there for a while near Antwerp in a home called the Good Angels, the home of the Good Angels in near Antwerp.
-And unfortunately, I know they were hiding myself and other children.
+And unfortunately, even though they were hiding myself and other children.
 There was a total of about six of us.
 The home got denounced to the Nazis, to the Gestapo.
 And so we were picked up.
 And even though I missed the train the first time out of Antwerp, the Nazis made sure I got to Malines anyhow.
-And so we ended up being sent to Malines.
-And all of us were whatever happened to the people who ran that home, I don't know.
+And so we ended up being sent to Malines, all of us.
+What happened to the people who ran that home, I don't know.

 Sheryl Tatelman